rjmontgo/dotfiles/README.md

 # Dotfiles

-I use gnu stow to create symlinks to the `~/.config` directory, since many other programs use that to store their configuration I pull these out to ensure that it's easy to locate the configurations for programs that I would like to manage instead of Nix.
+I use gnu stow to create symlinks to the `~/.config` directory, since many other programs use that to store their configuration I pull these out to ensure that it's easy to locate the configurations for programs that I would like to manage.

 ## Usage